seanfahey1127/capstone-da14/README.md

 1. Clone or download this repository
 2. Open `CrunchingCrab.pbix` using [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)
-3. Ensure the CSV files in `/data` are available in the same structure
+3. Make sure the `/data` folder (with zipped and CSV files) is present and maintains the same folder structure
 4. Explore and interact with the report using slicers and visuals

 ---

 ## 📬📩 Contact

-For questions or feedback, feel free to open an issue or reach out through GitHub.
+For questions or feedback, feel free to open an issue or reach out through GitHub or contact me directly:
+- Email: seanfahey1127@gmail.com
+- LinkedIn: linkedin.com/in/seanfahey1127

 ---